Electricity free cooling based on ancient, global principles.

 What are average soil temperatures year around?

 It depends on where you live and what kind of winters and summers you have.
 Generally speaking, the deeper underground you go, the more stable the temperature.
 The air moving through the tubes in the earth at deeper depths, will follow those temperatures closely.
-Ambient temperature below the frost line, at an 8â€™ (2.5 m) depth may drop to 41 degrees F (5oC) in winter, and rise to around 65 F (18oC) in North America.
+Ambient temperature below the frost line, at an 8’ (2.5 m) depth may drop to 41 degrees F (5oC) in winter, and rise to around 65 F (18oC) in North America.
 It is not usually logistically or economically feasible to place earth tubes below the 10’ (3 m) level.

-In fact, when it is 99% humidity outside and 99 degrees F (37oC), it is a cool and dry 70 degrees F (21oC) inside the houseâ€”a 30-degree (F) difference!
-So yes, if designed properly, earth tubes can absolutely be used in hot humid climates.
-If someone is having trouble and it is not a design problem, or user error, and if the heat and humidity levels are extremely high all of the time, then it could probably be remedied by adding extra earth tubes.
+The short answer is yes, although there appears to be some misconceptions floating around the Internet about whether or not earth tubes can work in humid climates.
+The misunderstandings come from poor overall designs.
+When it is 99% humidity outside and 99 degrees F (37oC), it is cool and dry 70 degrees F (21oC) inside the building – a 30 degree (F) difference.
+If designed properly, cooling tubes can absolutely be used in hot humid climates.
+If someone is having trouble and it is not a design problem, or user error, and if the heat and humidity levels are extremely high all of the time, then it could probably be remedied by adding extra cooling tubes.

-History of earthtubes
+History of earth-tubes

 Earth-air tubes are based on very old technologies from the Middle East, including ancient Persia, with similar designs that the Romans used, etc. Waterways and underground canals or qanats diverted water through a tunnel system that ran underneath buildings.